Sep 29, 2023

-For custom emails, it is essential to find the email details first from the email hosting server.
+For custom emails, it is essential to find the email details first from the email server host.
 They include the incoming server (IMAP) and outgoing server (SMTP) settings.
 Take note of the hostname, security type, and SSL port for the manual setup.

 Hostinger’s email hosting users should follow the steps below:

 - Log into your Hostinger account and head to the hPanel dashboard to check your mail account details.
-Go to the Emails section and click on Email Accounts.
+Go to the Emails section and select your domain.

-- From there, click on the domain and select Set Up Devices under the Domain Name to find the configuration settings.
+- From there, click on the domain and select Configuration Settings under the Domain Name to find the configuration settings.